FarmanOthman/BCMS-Server/docs/postman/BCMS-API-Collection.md

 # BCMS API Postman Collection

 ## Overview
-This document provides a complete Postman collection for the BCMS (Bestun Cars Management System) API with all 47 endpoints organized by functionality.
+This document provides a complete Postman collection for the BCMS (Bestun Cars Management System) API with all endpoints organized by functionality.
+The API includes enhanced security features where public endpoints only show available cars and hide sensitive business data, while authenticated endpoints provide full access to all information.

 ## Base Configuration